Offset mortgages explained

 • If you take out the mortgage over 25 years at 5%, you’ll pay £877 per month on an offset mortgage of £150,000, compared to £1,169 a month on the full mortgage balance of £200,000.
 This is a monthly saving of £292.

-• However, if you have £50,000 in a savings account earning 2% interest, you’ll earn around £83 a month (gross).
+• However, if you have £50,000 in a savings account earning 2% interest, you would earn around £83 a month (gross).

 • In this example, you could save around £209 a month with an offset mortgage.
 Although this doesn’t take into account that you’re likely to pay a higher mortgage rate on an offset mortgage.
+It also doesn’t take into account any fees.

 Offset mortgages pros and cons